BabakBasharirad/llm/Setup-Windows.md

 You can download python here:
 https://www.python.org/downloads/

-2. Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
+2. Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm` using the actual path to your llm project root directory.
 Do a `dir` and check you can see subdirectories for each week of the course.

 Then, create a new virtual environment with this command:
-`python -m venv llms`
+`python -m venv llm_env`

 3. Activate the virtual environment with
-`llms\Scripts\activate`
+`llm_env\Scripts\activate`
-You should see (llms) in your command prompt, which is your sign that things are going well.
+You should see (llm_env) in your command prompt, which is your sign that things are going well.

 4. Run `pip install -r requirements.txt`
 This may take a few minutes to install.

 5. **Start Jupyter Lab:**

-From within the `llm_engineering` folder, type: `jupyter lab`
+From within the `llm` folder, type: `jupyter lab`
 ...and Jupyter Lab should open up, ready for you to get started.
 Open the `week1` folder and double click on `day1.ipynb`.
 Success!
 Now close down jupyter lab and move on to Part 3.

 If there are any problems, contact me!